MattsonThieme/RLTrading/README.md

 That's it!
 Tweak the model parameters and see what helps you earn more money.

-:bangbang: Disclaimer :bangbang: The provided sample dataset is very small (GitHub limits us to a max of 100Mb/file).
+:bangbang: Disclaimer :bangbang: The sample dataset provided is very small (GitHub limits file sizes to 100Mb).
 Before deploying any trained models and making real trades, please collect more data using the provided scripts and validate the model over a longer time period.
 We claim no responsibility for any losses incurred when deloying this model.

 ## Model